Sonic's (SONC) CEO Cliff Hudson on Q3 2017 Results - Earnings Call Transcript

 Now, we'll turn to talking about the performance on the quarter.
 Our same store sales did decline by 1.2% in the third fiscal quarter and represents a significant improvement versus the trends we experienced in the second fiscal quarter, but it remains short of our longer-term objective of low single-digit comp performance.
 We are currently lapping last year's fall off in traffic as well as our promotional response to that softer environment and specifically that was our $5 boombox.

-So the comparisons we are now going up again, there is somewhat easier or have eased in the fourth quarter, those the competitive environment remains really intense and so we now anticipate same store sales -- we anticipate same store sales in this our fourth fiscal quarter to be down modestly during the quarter.
+So the comparisons we are now going up again, there is somewhat easier or have eased in the fourth quarter, though the competitive environment remains really intense and so we now anticipate same store sales -- we anticipate same store sales in this our fourth fiscal quarter to be down modestly during the quarter.

 So what we are -- you can ask the question, what are we doing to recapture the momentum in our business, and we're doing a number of things, refining the processes we've had in place in the recent past.
-We continue our re-emphases on pairing premium product innovation with relevant value, like this summer right now, it's represented by this week, the offering of our pretzel dog but also this summer custard concretes and the ultimate chicken club sandwich will be on the premium size of the type of offerings we have this summer.
+We continue our re-emphasis on pairing premium product innovation with relevant value, like this summer right now, it's represented by this week, the offering of our pretzel dog but also this summer custard concretes and the ultimate chicken club sandwich will be on the premium size of the type of offerings we have this summer.

-On the value side, half price shakes after 8 o'clock and the national rollout of our family night, Tuesday night, Family night, half priced burgers which are being very well received by pet consumers.
+On the value side, half price shakes after 8 o'clock and the national rollout of our family night, Tuesday night, Family night, half priced burgers which are being very well received by consumers.
 And this approach does stand in contrast to what we were doing a year ago, which was a more deeply discounted bundle such as the boombox and while that product sold that boombox sold, it didn’t drive traffic and did not affectively leverage our strengths which historically have been more of one of innovation, differentiation, talking to customers about customization of products and the high quality of product.

-So looking forward, though our competitor's promotional activity is still very aggressive, looking forward we have begun to see a broadening of our competitor's promotional activity to include not just discounting but product innovation and new offering, and our view is that this is really a necessary first step for more rational competitive environment and this recent show in the rate of food depletion should also play in this direction in terms of reducing value ordered promotions across the industry.
+So looking forward, though our competitor's promotional activity is still very aggressive, looking forward we have begun to see a broadening of our competitor's promotional activity to include not just discounting but product innovation and new offering, and our view is that this is really a necessary first step for more rational competitive environment, and this recent showing in the rate of food depletion should also play in this direction in terms of reducing value ordered promotions across the industry.

 So as it relates to how we see ourselves going about that.
 We have a long history of competing effectively on differentiated products rather than price.
 With this as a framework we continue to believe that marketing strategy that more aggressively speaks to differentiation is the key for us to return to positive same store sales growth; and our promotional calendar reflects this approach and it gives us the confident that we have in driving improved sales and profit.
 The direction we've been moving though not yet to consistently positive territory.

-Going forward that these types of things that you should expect and by category in the frozen category our focus on premium innovation, that's a category we saw a lot of pressure particularly last summer.
+Going forward these types of things you should expect and by category, in the frozen category our focus on premium innovation, that's a category we saw a lot of pressure particularly last summer.
 In the fountain area we will focus on uniquely Sonic drink options aimed at maintaining our share in the category that continues to see very competitive encroachment from traditional competitors, but also many new competitors.

-In the entrees side of things in the near future you will see new iterations of our chicken product portfolio.
-We'll also continue the national promotion of half priced burgers on Tuesday nights.
-And you will see a growing use of targeted promotions toward individuals and consumer segment really using all forms of customer engagement including TV, mobile social and of course our POPS appointed personalized service on premises.
+In the entrees side of things in the immediate future you will see new iterations of our chicken product portfolio.
+We'll also continue the national promotion of half priced burgers on Tuesday nights and you will see a growing use of targeted promotions toward individuals and consumer segment really using all forms of customer engagement including TV, mobile social and of course our POPS, our point of personalized service on premises.

 Now speaking of POPS, the rollout continues on pace, the rollout of POPS implementation at across our system and after the third quarter 82% of the system has POPS and we expect to hit 90% by the end of our fiscal year in August.
 This a key infrastructure piece for us and part of our whole ICE strategy, and a key part of our efforts focusing on enhancing ICE functionality.